Jabbers/disperse/README.md

 - Currently supported protocols are `ftp` and `sftp`.
 - Only changed files are uploaded and there's no pruning.

+#### disperse

+Performs both the build and deploy tasks in succession.

 ### --site